-MOBOTIX SVAXTOR · · · · · · · · · · · · · · · · · · · ··· ··································
+MOBOTIX SVAXTOR

-MOBOTIA License 4>
+MOBOTIX License 4>

-Product key Set and submit a valid Product Key.

 Product key

+Set and submit a valid Product Key. .
+1

+Product key

-Save Product key Country Direction Black
+CONSTRUCTION OF A Save Product key Country Direction Black

-V2C
+and the second second second V2C

 Download C2V file.
-With this file, get a V2C with a va lid license and upload it.
-1
+With this file, get a V2C with a valid licer ise and upload it.

-Download C2V Upload V2C
+and the second Download C2V Upload V2C